ErpNetDocs/tech/advanced/jobs/template.md

 # Jobs documentation template

-Each job has a documentation topic that includes a standardized table containing detailed information about the job.
-This table allows you to organize data in a structured way and helps you to quickly navigate through the info.
+Each job has a documentation topic that includes a standardized table containing detailed information about it.
+This table allows you to organize data in a structured way and helps you quickly navigate through the info.

 ### The table columns and content explained